etofok/Dota-2-Queue-Go/README.md

 <img src="/resources/qng_foreground.png" width="491" alt="qng_foreground">

-- Enable "Bring Dota to foreground on match found" in Options -> Advanced.
+1. Enable "Bring Dota to foreground on match found" in Options -> Advanced.

-- Enable "Bring Dota to foreground for ready checks" in Options -> Advanced.
+2. Enable "Bring Dota to foreground for ready checks" in Options -> Advanced.

-- Enable "Bring Dota to foreground for pick phase and game start" in Options -> Advanced.
+3. Enable "Bring Dota to foreground for pick phase and game start" in Options -> Advanced.

-- **(!)
+4. **(!)
 MAKE SURE your 'ShareToChat.png' image IS THE SAME IMAGE as in your in-game lobby!**

-If you use a different resolution - just retake the image.
+- If you use a different resolution - just retake the image.

-(Screenshot with the 'PrintScreen' keyboard button, then crop it in 'Paint'.)
+- (Screenshot with the 'PrintScreen' keyboard button, then crop it in 'Paint'.)

-(ShareX and alike apps work as well)
+- (ShareX and alike apps work as well)

-- Press [ALT + N] to activate the script.
+5. Press [ALT + N] to activate the script.

+6. Press [ALT + M] to Reload / Stop the script.

-You can change the hotkey using any text editor.
+- You can change the hotkeys using any text editor.

+- Hotkeys are stored in the hotkeys.ini

 <img src="/resources/qng_hotkeys.png" width="350" alt="qng_hotkeys">